saiyam911/learning-library/workshops/cloud-native-devops-workshop/stack-template/README.md

 #### Create a Resource ####

-+ In the left panel of the Template Builder, expand Resources and locate the Data Hub resource type.
++ In the left panel of the Template Builder, expand Resources and locate the Database resource type.
 You can use the Search field if you prefer.

 ![](../images/9.png)

-+ Either drag and drop the Data Hub resource onto the canvas area (right side), or click Add resource (Plus Icon).
++ Either drag and drop the Database resource onto the canvas area (right side), or click Add resource (Plus Icon).

 ![](../images/10.png)

-+ Right Click on the 'Data Hub' Circle in the canvas and click on Edit.
++ Right Click on the 'Database' Circle in the canvas and click on Edit.

 ![](../images/11.png)